 Today, Bruce provides polling and communications advisory services for a wide range of clients as Principal of his own research firm, Anderson Insight, and as a founding partner of a boutique advertising agency, i2 Ideas and Issues Advertising.
 In addition to offering his thoughts on Canadian politics on At Issue, Bruce is a regular contributing blogger with the Globe and Mail.

 Bruce's family has had a longstanding and diverse involvement in politics, which spans generations.
-In 2010, they established the Jaimie Anderson Parliamentary Internship, a non-partisan program that provides opportunities for young people to serve paid summer internships with Members of Parliament.
+Currently, his brother is a prominent Conservative analyst and his daughter is working with Liberal Leader Justin Trudeau.
+In 2010, the Andersons established the Jaimie Anderson Parliamentary Internship, a non-partisan program that provides opportunities for young people to serve paid summer internships with Members of Parliament.